UlrikeDetective/hackathon/FrontEndHalloween/SUBMISSION.md

 As the project grew, I focused on refining the UI and UX.
 I updated the color palette to a darker, more modern theme, improved the layout and spacing for a cleaner look, and refactored the code for better maintainability.
 I also improved the scrolling behavior of the to-do list to make it more user-friendly.

-Overall, I'm proud of the immersive and interactive experience I was able to create.
-I learned a lot about CSS animations, JavaScript DOM manipulation, and creating a cohesive theme for a web page.
-In the future, I hope to add more interactive elements and perhaps even a backend to allow users to add their own to-do items.